coder/docs/getting-started/docker.md

    ![Launch dev URL](../assets/getting-started/launch-devurl.png)

-1. You can test preview by making changes to the `src/App.js` file; every time you save your changes to this file, your preview will reload.
+1. You can test preview by making changes to the `src/App.js` file; every time you save your changes to this file and refresh your browser window, your preview will update.